noahrubin989/Azure-Document-Intelligence-Analyse-Invoices/README.md

 ## Solution

 This solution automates data entry from invoices.
 In the past, manual data entry was the only option because it was difficult for computers to recognise printed or hand-written text.
-Now, AI has become commonplace and has enabled computers to recognise patterns, such as letter shapes in a piece of text, with a high degree of accuracy.
-We can use AI as an alternative to manual data entry with lower costs and fewer errors in the extracted data.
+Now, AI can be used as an alternative to manual data entry with lower costs and tends to result in fewer errors in the extracted data.

 ## Python Environment Set-Up